ThiagoCM/ComputerVision/README.md

 # ComputerVision
-Codes related to Microcontrollers and Applications class of 2016.2 on Universidade Federal de Alagoas
+Codes related to Computer Vision class of 2016.2 on Universidade Federal de Alagoas